Mercedes-Benz Citan: eCitan

 The Mercedes-Benz eCitan is a battery-electric variant of the Citan LCV, announced in October 2021 alongside the regular Citan, with availability beginning the second half of 2022.
 The eCitan has an electric traction motor driving the front wheels, developing 90 kW and 245 Nm, drawing from an eight-module lithium-ion battery carried under the floor forward of the rear axle with 44 kW-hr of usable capacity.
 The estimated range is 285 km under the WLTP combined driving cycle.
 The standard on-board charger has a capacity of 11 kW (AC), but as an option, a 22 kW (AC) / 75 kW (DC) charger can be ordered, which gives the vehicle a CCS Combo 2 port.

 EQT

 The Mercedes-Benz EQT is a battery-electric variant of the T-Class MPV, first shown as a concept at IAA 2021.

 The production EQT was unveiled in December 2022, equipped with a drivetrain identical to that of the contemporary Kangoo E-Tech.
-This includes a 45 kW-hr battery that feeds an electric traction motor which develops 90 kW and 245 Nm of torque, giving it an estimated range of 282 km.
+This includes a 45 kW h battery that feeds an electric traction motor which develops 90 kW and 245 Nm of torque, giving it an estimated range of 282 km.
 It was introduced initially in the short-wheelbase version.